strawberry-graphql/strawberry-sqlalchemy/README.md

 ```

-Examples to help you get started are provided in the `examples` directory.
+Examples to help you get started with common frameworks such as Flask are provided in the `examples` directory.

 ## Limitations